SamhammerAG/helm-action/README.md

 # Helm Action

-Contains multiple github actions for helm
+Contains multiple github actions for helm 3

 # Helm Action Build

-Package chart with version and publish to an docker registry.
+Package chart with version and publish to an OCI-based (Docker) registry.
 For parameter documentation look at build/action.yml

 ## Usage